Focused Funding Grant

 Building a playground for the school to provide and promote physical wellness and play for students at the school.
 The community and local daycare will also benefit from having a play space within the community.

-Map showing geographic distribution of grant recipients, each marked with an apple icon to indicate funding locations.
+Map showing geographic distribution of grant recipients

 This website uses cookies to improve your user experience.
 By continuing to browse the site you are agreeing to our use of cookies.